Glasgow Wine Edinburgh Menu

 Questions and Answers.

-The mission of the IWSS is to take the confusion out of the work of wine and spirits by allowing people to experience the range of what is on offer.
+The mission of the IWSS is to take the confusion out of the world of wine and spirits by allowing people to experience the range of what is on offer.
 So, if you have any further questions about our tastings, please get in touch.

 Established 1963